-The Parenting Journey will support you from pregnancy until your child starts school.
-With a mixture of sessions from stay and plays in your Children’s Centre to your Health Visitor coming to visit you.
+The Parenting Journey - Start For Life will support you from pregnancy until your child starts school.
+With a mixture of sessions from stay and plays in your Family Hub / Children’s Centre to your Health Visitor coming to visit you.
 It is a fun way for you to learn more about your babies / child’s development, speak to health and childcare professionals along with a chance to meet other parents.

-Contact your children's centre, speak to your health visitor or contact family information service to find out when your next stop is.
+Contact your Children's Centre / Family Hub, speak to your health visitor or contact family information service to find out when your next stop is.

 Stop 1 - A home visit from you're Health Visitor to talk about their role and discuss you and your family's health.

-Health Visitor home visits - Stops 3 and 4
+Health Visitor home visits - Steps 3 and 4

-- NHS Antenatel Care - Everything you need for your parenting journey, from feeding and caring for your little one to relationships and looking after yourself.
+- NHS Antenatal Care - Everything you need for your parenting journey, from feeding and caring for your little one to relationships and looking after yourself.

 - Start4Life - Parenthood information including breastfeeding, vaccinations, your mental health and much more.